 We have implemented three versions of the HSSM method in C++ on an AMD Opteron 2.0 GHz processor.
 The first version (abbreviated HSSM) implemented the original HSSM method [1].
-The second version (abbreviated HSSM+OC) minimized the cost function that includes only object-clutter modeling (Eq.
-9), using the same optimization algorithm as desribed in the original HSSM method [1].
-The third version (abbreviated HSSM+OC+SEG) minimized the cost function that includes both object-clutter modeling and state-duration modeling with segments (Eq.
-7), using the optimization algorithm we described in Section V.
+The second version (abbreviated HSSM+OC) minimized the cost function that includes only object-clutter modeling (9), using the same optimization algorithm as described in the original HSSM method [1].
+The third version (abbreviated HSSM+OC+SEG) minimized the cost function that includes both object-clutter modeling and state-duration modeling with segments (7) using the optimization algorithm we described in Section 5.

 In both HSSM+OC and HSSM+OC+SEG implementations, we specified a fixed minimum and maximum registration length $L{min} = 100$ and $L{max} = 600$ for all input images.
 Both HSSM+OC and HSSM+OC+SEG implementations then identified an optimal solution based on the minimum cost stored in the dynamic programming table within this length range.
 As a result, the optimal registration length was determined automatically.
-In contrast, the original HSSM method assumed that the registration length, i.e., the scale of the object, was known.
+In contrast, the original HSSM method assumed that the registration length, that is, the scale of the object, was known.

 The HSSM and HSSM+OC versions took 5-6 minutes to process each image, including trying all eight orientations.
-The memory size of the program is under 400 MB.
+The memory size of the program was under 400 Mbytes.
 For version HSSM+OC+SEG, it took about 25-30 minutes to process each image, including trying all eight orientations and different reference scales.
-The memory size of the program is under 1800 MB.
+The memory size of the program was under 1,800 Mbytes.

-A. Detecting Objects with Variable Shape Structure
+7.1 Detecting Objects with Variable Shape Structure